When diabetic patients need compression socks

 New research (1) shows that for many diabetic patients who suffer from edema, compression socks can help keeping legs and feet healthy, and allow the patient to have a more active lifestyle.

 Graduated compression socks and hosiery have been proven to effectively promote venous blood flow by providing a gentle graduated support to leg veins and valves.
 A calf-length compression stocking goes over the calf muscle to be most effective.
 Graduated compression socks and hosiery come in different levels of compression.
-Features of the SIGVARIS Diabetic compression sock include padding sole, flat seam, non-constricting top band, yarn that breaths and wicks away moisture.
+Features of the SIGVARIS Diabetic compression sock include padding sole, flat seam, non-constricting top band, yarn that breathes and wicks away moisture.
 Sock and hosiery and should be worn under the direction of a physician.

 A mild level (up to 25 mmHg) of graduated compression will help reduce the symptoms of swelling, tired and achy legs, spider and varicose veins and other leg discomforts.
 Higher levels of compression are a noted caution or contraindication for a diabetic patient (2).
-Your doctor can help determine the correct amount of compression to help reduce the swelling in your legs.
+Your doctor can help to determine the correct amount of compression to help reduce the swelling in your legs.

 Contraindications: peripheral artery occlusive disease (PAOD), diabetic foot ulceration.